 While there is a near-constant flow of innovation attempting to solve this challenge for organizations that need to authenticate their customers, there hasn’t been the same progress in the other direction, making it easy for customers, employees, and vendors to definitively authenticate their interactions with organizations.

-We need a way to prevent the singular ‘bad clicks’ that expose organizations and individuals to cyberattacks.
-It’s evident that people are unable, or unwilling to consistently do all that is necessary to verify who they’re engaged with online via emails/websites.
+We need a way to prevent the singular ‘bad clicks’ that expose banks and their customers to cyberattacks.
+It’s evident that people are unable, or unwilling to consistently do all that is necessary to verify who they’re engaged with online via emails/websites as these cyberattacks are more voluminous and costly every quarter.
 The process of identifying these attacks within open, unrestricted domains is a moving target, it’s simply too complex to keep everyone continuously prepared and vigilant.
 After all, bad actors spend all of their time and resources improving their techniques, whereas the general public, and organizations like banks, simply can’t dedicate as much time and resources to their own defenses.

 .BANK’s verification and authentication process, which restricts the domain to banks (and their associations), combined with its Security Requirements, enables website visitors and email recipients to easily authenticate their interactions with their bank(s) by simply ‘looking for the “.bank”’.
 Importantly, the simplicity of using .BANK to authenticate all website and email interactions with banks is easy enough to become a permanent, repeatable part of everyone’s cybersecurity hygiene.
 This makes .BANK an easy, big win for banks in preventing the singular ‘bad clicks’ that lead to the most common, most expensive cyberattacks.